triton-inference-server/model_analyzer/docs/config_search.md

 ## Multi-Model Search Mode

-_This mode is in EARLY ACCESS and has the following limitations:_
+_This mode has the following limitations:_

 - Can only be run in `quick` search mode
 - Does not support detailed reporting, only summary reports